AIRC-KETI/OpenFS/README.md

 This project is released for **non-commercial research purposes only**.

-For any commercial use, please contact the authors separately to obtain permission.
+For any commercial use, please contact the authors to obtain permission.

 First author: junukcha@gmail.com (Junuk Cha)